rudderlabs/rudderstack-docs/destinations/clevertap.md

 ```

-* and add the following under the dependencies section
+* Also, add the following under the `dependencies` section:

 ```kotlin
 // ruddder core sdk